-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, if- - (a) the owner grows a banana plant on the land; and - (b) there is an infested leaf on the plant. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must treat each infested leaf by-
+(1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4 or banana freckle, if-

-- (a) removing it from the plant; and - (b) leaving it to rot on the surface of the soil. - (3) The owner must treat each infested leaf within 7 days after the owner becomes aware it is an infested leaf. - (4) In this section-
+- (a) the owner grows a banana plant on the land; and - (b) there is an infested leaf on the plant. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must treat each infested leaf by- - (a) removing it from the plant and leaving it to rot on the surface of the soil; or - (b) using an approved treatment method for this subsection. - (3) The owner must treat each infested leaf within 7 days after the owner becomes aware it is an infested leaf. - (4) In this section-